 At present we are aware of a couple of possible sources of proprietary lead-

 2) Millers VSP Fuel Treatment.
-Treats 40 litres of fuel at a cost of 6p per litre
+Treats 40 litres of fuel at a cost of approx 62p per litre (2020 figures)

 3) Redex 4-